MicrosoftDocs/visualstudio-docs/docs/ide/reference/convert-for-loop-to-foreach.md

 ### How to use it

-1. Place your cursor on the first line of the `foreach` statement.
+1. Place your cursor on the first line of the `foreach` or `For Each` statement.

 1. Press **Ctrl**+**.** or click the screwdriver ![Screwdriver icon](../media/screwdriver-icon.png) icon in the margin of the code file.